 Commercial impracticability is a legal doctrine that excuses contractual performance due to unforeseen events that significantly burden the obligor.
 Recognized primarily under the Uniform Commercial Code (UCC), this doctrine requires that the event was not foreseeable at the time of contract formation and that the increased burdens of performance are substantial.
 The affected party must not have accepted the risk within the contract and should demonstrate efforts to mitigate losses.
-By understanding its elements, parties can effectively navigate the complexities of contractual obligations in light of unexpected circumstances, paving the way for a more equitable approach to risk management.
+By understanding its elements, parties can effectively navigate contractual obligations in light of unexpected circumstances, paving the way for a more equitable approach to risk management.
 Further exploration reveals additional nuances.

 Commercial impracticability is characterized by three critical elements: the occurrence of an unforeseen event, the substantial increase in cost or difficulty of performance, and the absence of fault on the part of the party seeking relief.
 These elements underscore the doctrine’s function as a risk management tool, allowing parties to navigate unpredictable threats to contractual fulfillment.
 By acknowledging that certain risks cannot be anticipated or mitigated through standard business practices, commercial impracticability facilitates a more equitable allocation of responsibilities when external factors disrupt expected outcomes.